yairgil/Docker-Provider/README.md

 ### Build Docker Provider Shell Bundle and Docker Image and Publish Docker Image

-> Note: If you are using WSL2, ensure Docker for windows running Linux containers mode to build Linux agent image successfully
+> Note: If you are using WSL2, ensure `Docker for windows` running with Linux containers mode on your windows machine to build Linux agent image successfully

 ```
 cd ~/Docker-Provider/kubernetes/linux/dockerbuild